dominion321/storefront-backend-with-postgres/README.md

 - Afterwards, run `db-migrate up` to create all given tables.

 - To build and run the application, run <code>npm run watch</code>.
-The appliation runs on port 3000 of the localhost.
+The application runs on port 3000 of the localhost.
 Type in `http://localhost:3000` to open the application in the browser.

 - To test the application, run <code>npm run test</code>.